edwardmiller123/planted-pro/README.md

 - Make lid screw holes deeper
 - create holes for threaded inserts (or just screws)
 - redesign board
-	- may need to power lcd screen with 5v (need to check)
-		- if so then will need to add boost converter to 5v
+	- need to add boost converter for 5v lcd
-	- if lcd can take 3.3v then need to add:
-		- 3.3v and GND for back light
+	- 5v and GND for back light
 	- add potentiometer to board along with pin for v0 of lcd

 # Parts List